kiennt9696/task-management-api/README.md

 for action (sell) on resource (book) it has 2 scopes: sell:book, lend:book.
 With each scope, a separate logic business is performed.
 This architecture is extendable and may be applied to complicated systems.

-### 1.3 How this design work with Task Management System
+### 1.3 How this design works with Task Management System
 There are 2 roles:
 - Employee:
   - view assigned tasks (basic_view → task)